 Being an island, you can expect that water activities are common starting with scuba diving especially in the reef which is quite breathtaking.
-The warm tropical waters provide memorable diving experience during summer.
-You can explore the well broken ship wrecks in the sea, see plenty of fish in the water and explore the caves.
+The warm tropical waters provide a memorable diving experience during summer.
+You can explore the well-broken shipwrecks in the sea, see plenty of fish in the water, and explore the caves.
 Diving with whales is also exciting which happens in August.

 Snorkeling is also another seemingly popular another sporting activity here.
 Snorkeling is easy and enjoyable especially on the beaches where you can see corals and tropical fishes in the calm waters.
 Muri beach has shallow, beautiful and clear waters and is the best for starters.
 Tramping in Avarua is yet another activity as there are various walking tracks in the bush and there are also some challenges places like the waterfall.
 Windsurfing and jet blasting are still more enjoyable things to do.

-The Punanganui market is part of the events and festivals in Avarua and you can buy clothing, pearls and arts and crafts produced locally in addition to sampling some of the homemade dishes like home baked coconut, locally caught fish and rolls.
-Eating places in Avarua are plenty and Trader Jacks bar and restaurant is set right in the water and offers a great experience.
+The Punanganui market is part of the events and festivals in Avarua and you can buy clothing, pearls, and arts and crafts produced locally in addition to sampling some of the homemade dishes like home-baked coconut, locally caught fish and rolls.
+Eating places in Avarua are plenty and Trader Jacks’s bar and restaurant is set right in the water and offers a great experience.
 Despite being the capital and township of Avarua, most of the accommodation facilities are situated at other places in Cook Island.
-While internet will allow you connection with your loved ones during your travel to Avarua, it is extremely expensive and you need to be careful as you can pay a fortune.
+While the internet will allow you to connect with your loved ones during your travel to Avarua, it is extremely expensive and you need to be careful as you can pay a fortune.
 Getting around Avarua in a hired car offers a great experience.